Parliamentary.ai

 Groups Affected

-• Suppliers: Companies involved in, or connected to, forced organ harvesting will be excluded from bidding on UK government contracts.
-This could have significant financial consequences.
+• Suppliers: Companies or individuals involved in or connected to forced organ harvesting will be excluded from bidding for UK government contracts.

-• Government Procurement Agencies: These agencies will need to implement processes to identify and assess suppliers against the new exclusion ground.
+• Government Departments: These will need to implement the new exclusion criteria in their procurement processes.

 Powered by nyModel